snovvcrash/usbrip/README.md

 Post Scriptum
 ==========
-Yep, the banner and info messages style is inspired by the *sqlmap* project :see_no_evil:
+Yep, the banner and info messages style is inspired by the *sqlmap* project. :see_no_evil:

 If this tool has been useful for you, feel free to buy me a coffee :coffee: